If you can see this check that

 This page discusses the technical aspects of the linuxzoo site.

-I will add to this over time, and it is partially a guide to people
+It is partially a guide to people

 interested in how the site works, and partially a reference source